The Road (2011 film): Story 1: 2008

-A few hours later, Ella's father, Luis and some officers, appear at the same road.
-They find Brian dead by the corn fields and it is revealed that Janine died when she hit her head on the wheel but they are unable to find Ella.
+Later, Luis and some officers, accompanied by Eric, arrive at the road.
+They find both Brian and Janine lifeless, but they are unable to find Ella.
 Luis and Officer Allan find a house deep within the woods.
-Greg tells them that he already searched the house and tells them that Ella is not there.
-They also find the crashed car that the three teens passed by earlier.
-When Luis opens the backseat door, he sees a skeleton wearing a heart shaped locket.
+Greg tells them that he already searched the house and that Ella is not there.
+They also find the crashed red car, where Luis finds a skeleton with a locket.

-The next day, they take the three bodies to the morgue.
-It is revealed that the skeleton that they found is that of Lara Luna, whom her mother identifies through her locket.
+At the morgue, it is revealed that the skeleton is that of Lara, whom her mother identifies through her locket.